GauravASY/Security-Operation-Agent-v2/README.md

 # Security Operations Agent v2

-An intelligent AI-powered security operations assistant that helps analyze threat intelligence reports, extract indicators of compromise (IoCs), and map tactics, techniques, and procedures (TTPs) to the MITRE ATT&CK framework.
+An intelligent AI-powered security operations assistant that helps analyze threat intelligence reports, extract indicators of compromise (IoCs), map tactics, techniques, and procedures (TTPs) to the MITRE ATT&CK framework, and integrates with Wazuh SIEM for real-time security event analysis.
 The system combines natural language processing with structured data storage to enable security analysts to query and analyze threat data through conversational interactions.

 ## Overview

 Security Operations Agent v2 is a full-stack application consisting of a FastAPI backend with AI agent capabilities and a React-based chat interface.
 The system processes uploaded threat intelligence documents, extracts structured security information, and stores it in a PostgreSQL database for efficient querying.
-Users interact with the system through a chat interface powered by OpenAI's ChatKit, enabling natural language queries about threat reports, IoCs, victim sectors, and attack techniques.
+Additionally, it integrates with Wazuh SIEM to fetch, analyze, and provide actionable insights on security events in real-time.
+Users interact with the system through a chat interface powered by OpenAI's ChatKit, enabling natural language queries about threat reports, IoCs, victim sectors, attack techniques, and live security events.

 ## Architecture